-What w e want to do How we intend to achieve it Who will lead on it Timescale Outcomes/Impact RAG Page 112 3.3.1 Assess the previous level of satisfaction with OoC disposals from a service users perspective.
+What v ve want to do How we intend to achieve it Who will lead on it Timescale Outcomes/Impact RAG 3.3.1 Assess the previous level of satisfaction with OoC disposals from a service users perspective.
 Contact past service users via questionnaire and/or home visit.
 Natalie Cameron Raj Jalota May 23 We have commenced service user forums in the YJS based on current service users.
 Securing feedback from young people who have received an intervention in the (recent) past is also significant and has been done.
 More of this will take place.
 3.3.2 Additional specific and tailored programmes to be developed for OOC disposals.
 This ensures that the interventions review also focuses on the establishment of programmes for the OOC cohort.
 Jane Bennett/ Esthi Raja/ Zoe Adamson/ Catherine Briody Curtis Ashton July 23 The interventions review will ensure that there are short and effective interventions available for the cohort.
-3.3.3 Continue to ensure that victims of crime are Police and YJS Victims/Restorative Justice Doug Christian/ Becky Bryce May 23 Where the focus was previously on statutory

-involved in decisions worker already ensure that Phil Mansell orders, we have concluded

-about actions to be taken, victims are contacted as David Toyloy that maximising victim

-and given the opportunity early on in the process as Sakira Suzia participation is essential to

-to engage in restorative possible (to maximise preventing further offending

-processes. engagement) and this will in young people.
-Victims for

-continue. the OOC process are also

-now being contacted and a

-leaflet has been designed to

-send to them in order to

-maximise engagement and

-the use of restorative justice

-approaches.

-L
+3.3.3 Continue to ensure that victims of crime are Police and YJS Victims/Restorative Justice Doug Christian/ Becky Bryce May 23 Where the focus was previously on statutory involved in decisions about actions to be taken, and given the opportunity to engage in restorative processes. worker already ensure that victims are contacted as early on in the process as possible (to maximise engagement) and this will continue.
+Phil Mansell David Toyloy Sakira Suzia orders, we have concluded that maximising victim participation is essential to preventing further offending in young people.
+Victims for the OOC process are also now being contacted and a leaflet has been designed to send to them in order to maximise engagement and the use of restorative justice approaches.
+34 Joint working • ts the delivery of high-quality, p ersonalised and coor dinated servic es.
+Joint v • ts the delivery of high-quality, p How we intend to achieve it ersonalised and coor Who will lead on it dinated servic Timescale es.
+Outcomes/Impact RAG assist with analysis and improvement work.
+3 3.4.2 Pre-Court Panel to be reviewed as part of annual review.
+Review of the membership and outcomes to see if any improvements are required.
+Jane Bennett Phil Mansell/ Gemma Inglestew/ Police colleagues YJS Managers July 23 The membership is reviewed annually alongside its functioning and outcomes.